inexorgame-obsolete/wiki-mirror/Decentralized-server-list.md

  * Clients can blacklist and whitelist servers locally
  * Clients can check if a server is blacklisted or whitelisted by multiple remote servers

+## Server capabilities

+* Game server provides information about his capabilities.
+* Once a client knows about a game server it can ask it for it's capabilities.
+* The list of capabilities is extensible (just extend the Inexor Tree with additional nodes)

+Typical capabilities are:

+* available game modes
+* enabled game modes
+* maximum number of players
+* plugin extensions

 ## Inexor Tree

     /